 If you’re over 50 or close to it, and you’re looking for information on how to have optimal health and wellness, you are to be commended.
 Now’s the time to do it.
 Whether you’re in your early 50’s or well into your 60’s and 70’s, optimal health is something that can be achieved.
 But the longer you put off addressing the issue, the more difficult it can be.
 It takes focus and discipline, but it is so well worth it especially at our age.
 And don’t worry, we are going to share with you specifically how to have optimal health over 50.

 Like most people, Shirley and I didn’t start learning about optimal wellness when we were younger.
 We weren’t even aware there was such a thing and had no obvious need beyond taking generally good care of ourselves.
 Certainly, no doctor ever shared what we eventually learned.
-It took some health challenges and seeking answers to overcoming those challenges to put us on a path to complete health and wellness.
+It took some health challenges and seeking answers to overcoming those challenges to put us on a path to optimal health and wellness.

 Shortly after I turned 50, which was 12 years ago as I am writing this, I was having issues with my throat.
 Stubborn swollen lymph nodes made me fatigued and caused pain in my throat for weeks on end.
-One Ear, Nose and Throat (ENT) Specialist suggested that I had lymphoma.
+One Ear, Nose, and Throat (ENT) Specialist suggested that I had lymphoma.
 I had a biopsy and it turned out that he was wrong.

 Then the symptoms finally subsided after a few years.
 But it did send us down a path of learning more about diet, focusing on exercise, and trying to be as healthy as we could.
 But we later learned that we were just scratching the surface.